By Rebecca Alwine, Army Spouse

 This option is probably the least practical, but it really depends on how far away the move is.
 I’d strongly consider this under a few circumstances, like moving with small children or moving within a two-day drive.
 I’d send my spouse with one car, fly him back, and then have us all drive together.
 That way we’re not driving two cars with small kids and adding to the stress level.
 This would also be a good option if you have more than two cars.

 There’s no perfect way to PCS and one size really doesn’t fit all.
 The military does it’s best to make the process as smooth as possible, and luckily gives some options.
 Carefully consider all the options available before making any decisions.
-And be sure to check PCSgrades.com for any info you need on local neighborhoods, base housing, REALTORS and more!
 Good luck and safe travels!

-Author: Rebecca Alwine is a PCSgrades’ Blogger Affiliate and a freelance writer, army wife, and mother of three.
-Over the past 10 years, she’s discovered she enjoys coffee, running, lifting weights, and most of the menial tasks of motherhood.
-When she’s not writing, she can usually be found hiding behind the sewing machine or with her nose in a book.
+PCSgrades Author: Rebecca Alwine is a freelance writer, army wife, and mother of three.
 Her writing experience includes military family topics, research pieces, guest blogging, and much more.
 She’s a contributing writer for ARMY Magazine, a regular contributor for several publications including to Homefront United Network, PCSGrades, ESME, and has also been published in Ms. Magazine and The Atlantic.
-You can follow her online at www.whatrebeccathinks.com or on Twitter (@rebecca_alwine) and Instagram (@rebecca_alwine).
+Follow her online at www.whatrebeccathinks.com.